 Experience: Five years of increasingly responsible experience in the practice of law with substantial public law experience including a minimum of one year of lead experience.
-At least three years of the total required experience must have been with a County Counsel’s office.
+At least three years of the total required experience must have been with an Office of the County Counsel.

 Training: Active membership in the California State Bar.